-- 1. Applicability. - 1.1.
-General - A. The provisions of Article # shall apply to all real property within a defined Overlay District as shown on the Newton Zoning Map.
-It is intended that the provisions of these Overlay Districts will modify the form, location, and use of buildings by applying special dimensional, use, and other standards in a variety of areas in the City tailored to those specific areas and relevant policy objectives.
-Overlay District provisions may be voluntary or required based on the following criteria: - 1.
-Where a site has not been previously reviewed and developed under an Overlay District, development may occur in accordance with the underlying zoning district or the Overlay District.
-Submittal for an Overlay District development application shall be voluntary.
+- 1. Applicability.

+- 1.1.
+General

+- A. The provisions of Article # shall apply to all real property within a defined Overlay District as shown on the Newton Zoning Map.
+The provisions of the Overlay District will modify the form, location, and use of buildings by applying special dimensional, use, and other standards in a variety of areas in the City tailored to those specific areas and relevant policy objectives.
+Compliance with the Overlay District provisions may be voluntary or required based on the following criteria:

-- 2. Where development activity for a given site was reviewed and approved as part of any Overlay District, but a building permit has not been issued by the City of Newton, future review for development applications on the site may either be under the Overlay District or those of the underlying zoning district. - 3.
-Where development activity for a given site was reviewed and approved as part of any Overlay District, and a building permit has been issued by the City of Newton, any future development applications shall be reviewed in accordance with the procedures and standards of the Overlay District. - B. Conflicts.
-If the applicant chooses development under an Overlay District, and where conflicts exist between the Overlay District and the rest of the City of Newton Zoning Ordinance, the Overlay District regulations shall apply. - 2.
+- Where a building permit for development of a lot, or any portion thereof, under the provisions and standards of the Overlay District has not been previously issued by the city, future development on the lot may occur either in accordance with the underlying zoning district or the Overlay District.
+Submittal for an Overlay District development application shall be voluntary. - 2.
+Where an Overlay District development application has been previously submitted and a building permit has been issued pursuant to such application for development activity for a given lot, or any portion thereof, any future development on the lot shall be subject to the provisions and standards of the Overlay District. - B. Conflicts.
+If a site is subject to the provisions and standards of the Overlay District, and where conflicts exist between the Overlay District and any other provision of the City of Newton Zoning Ordinance, the provisions and standards of the Overlay District shall take precedence and apply. - 2.
 Village Center Overlay District (VCOD) - 2.1.
-District Intent. - A. Allow the development of buildings and uses appropriate to Newton's village centers, areas immediately adjacent to village centers, transit-rich areas, and aligned with the vision of the City's Comprehensive Plan and other policy documents. - B. Encourage development that fosters compact, pedestrian-oriented villages with a diverse mix of residences, shops, offices, institutions, and opportunities for entertainment. - C. Allow sufficient density and intensity of uses to promote a lively pedestrian environment, public transit, and variety of businesses that serve the needs of the community. - D. Expand the diversity of housing options available in the City. - E. Promote the health and well-being of the community by encouraging physical activity, use of alternative modes of transportation, and creating a sense of place.
+District Intent. - A. Allow the development of buildings and uses appropriate to Newton's village centers, areas immediately adjacent to village centers, and transit-rich areas, in a manner that aligns with the vision of the City's Comprehensive Plan and other policy documents. - B. Encourage development that fosters compact, pedestrian-oriented villages with a diverse mix of residences, shops, offices, institutions, and opportunities for entertainment. - C. Allow sufficient density and intensity of uses to promote a lively pedestrian environment, public transit, and variety of businesses that serve the needs of the community. - D. Expand the diversity of housing options available in the City. - E. Promote the health and well-being of the community by encouraging physical activity, use of alternative modes of transportation, and creating a sense of place.